 However, UK courts seem to have further raised the threshold for patents.
-In the Medimmune Ltd v Novartis Pharmaceuticals UK Ltd & Ors case, the court stated that the assessment of obviousness means that the invention should not be obvious and that the steps taken to make the invention must also not be obvious.10 Thus, the invention does not need to be obviousness test.
+In the Medimmune Ltd v Novartis Pharmaceuticals UK Ltd & Ors case, the court stated that the assessment of obviousness means that the invention should not be obvious and that the steps taken to make the invention must also not be obvious.
+Thus, the invention does not need to be obvious if the steps taken to make the invention are obvious, and therefore, do not pass the obviousness test.
 So, it is not necessary for a person skilled in the art to assess an invention if the steps used to make it are obvious, even if the invention is not obvious overall.
-In fact, the court in the Genetech case raised the patent threshold even higher.11 The court stated that a person skilled in the art is a person who has inventive capacity in the biotechnology field, thus increasing the stringency of the obviousness test to include the complexity of the field.
+In fact, the court in the Genetech case raised the patent threshold even higher.
+The court stated that a person skilled in the art is a person who has inventive capacity in the biotechnology field, thus increasing the stringency of the obviousness test to include the complexity of the field.
 This increase in stringency had dramatic repercussions for many fields, including the pharmaceutical field.
 Inventors hesitated to invest time and effort in these sectors because the requirement for inventiveness was so high.